FrontEnd-classroom-assignments/budget-tracker/README.md

 # Expense Tracker Assignment

-Create a simple Expense Tracker built with React, TypeScript, and Vite.
+Create a simple Expense Tracker built with React and TypeScript.

 ## Features
 - Add expenses with description, amount, type (income/outcome), and date